IvanTorresMia/Employee-Tracker-Ivan/README.md

 * [License](#License)

 ## Description
 Hi!
 Welcome to my Employee Tracker App!
 Here You will find a way to keep track of your entire companies, employees, and managers for each department.
 In this app you are also able to add, delete, or update employess as well as wiew all the employees you currently have in your company.
-Navigate to the usage section where I have a video that explains how to use the app!
+Navigate to the usage where I will provide instruction as to how to use this app.

 ## Technologies